renatoathaydes/specks/README.md

 All examples are run regardless of whether a previous example has failed, so that after a test is run, you know exactly which examples are ok and which are not.

+> All example-based Blocks have a `maxFailuresAllowed` parameter which can be used to limit how many failures should be allowed before `specks` stops trying further examples.

 #### Example generators

 Additionally, you may use generator functions to create input for the test.